luismartinezs/studio-ghibli-books/development.md

         - toggle it when clicking hamburguer / X button OK
         - have buttons go to corresponding page OK

-    - Get json object
+    - Get json object OK
     - get dynamic website data from json
+        - dynamically display title of one movie in main banner OK
+        - dynamically display 5 items in most popular OK
+        - dysplay info in detail page OK

-    - Code simple error page: if fetch is not managed, show error page instead of home
+    - Code simple error page: if fetch is not managed, show error page instead of home OK

-    - Able to add items to cart
+    - Able to add items to cart OK
+        - provide as props OK
-    - Able to remove items from cart, and have price dynamically updated
+    - Able to remove items from cart, and have price dynamically updated OK
+    - dynamically show info of products in cart OK

 - Structure:
     - Convert stateless components to functions